-- Modify the northbound left-through-right lane to a through-right lane; - Implement an all-way stop control; and, - Based on the implementation progress of the project, the timing of these improvements shall be at the discretion of the City Engineer. - TRA-06 The intersection of G Street and Yosemite Avenue shall have a second southbound left-turn lane added, the traffic signal shall be modified to implement overlap phasing of the northbound right-turn with the westbound left-turn phase, and westbound to eastbound U-turns shall be prohibited.
+- Modify the northbound left-through-right lane to a through-right lane; - Implement an all-way stop control; and, - Based on the implementation progress of the project, the timing of these improvements shall be at the discretion of the City Engineer. - TRA-06 The intersection of G Street and Yosemite Avenue shall either (a) have a second southbound left-turn lane added, the traffic signal shall be modified to implement overlap phasing of the northbound right-turn with the westbound left-turn phase, and westbound to eastbound U-turns shall be prohibited, or (b) be improved with an alternate plan that meets or exceeds the mitigation provided by option "a" above and that meets the approval of the City Engineer.
 Prior to implementation of this measure, design details and timing are to be approved by the City Engineer. - TRA-07 The intersection of Paulson Road and Yosemite Avenue shall have an eastbound through-right lane with a receiving lane east of Paulson Road added.
 Prior to implementation of this measure, design details and timing are to be approved by the City Engineer.